 I. Market Overview

-Footwear Sales in 2012-2016 (RMB million)
+Footwear Sales in China, 2014-2018 (RMB million)

 Source: Euromonitor International

 Following the diversification of footwear trends and the development of urban leisure, slippers have undergone their own evolution.
 They have shifted from being traditional worn-at-home items to becoming fashionable and a reflection of the tastes of modern urban trendsetters.
 As a consequence, sales of outdoor slippers, led by leisure slippers and fashion slippers, have been growing rapidly.

 Children’s shoes market:

-Imports of selected footwear products in China in 2016:
+Imports of selected footwear products in China in 2018:

 Source: Global Trade Atlas